-1.It was Michael Senoff’s lucky day when he found a unique business opportunity in reselling old seminar materials.
+1.It was Michael Senoff’s lucky day when he found a unique business idea opportunity in reselling old seminar materials.
 After finding it too expensive to attend one particular seminar, Sennof discovered a guy from Northern California who had attended the seminar and bought the seminar materials from him for $50… far less than the $20,000 fee for the seminar.
 After seeing similar seminar materials selling for hundreds of dollars on the Internet, he divided his catch and parlayed them for an amazing $1700.
-Thus, his online business was born.
+Thus, his online business idea was born.
 Michael now resells old seminar materials for dozens of marketing gurus, easily profiting over $1,000 a day.

 2. The owner of Hungry Pod, Catherine Keane, makes over $100,000 yearly by uploading music to other people’s iPods.
 The idea came about when a friend of hers offered her $500 to load his CD collection onto his iPod.
 Keane’s advertising efforts on Craigslist and word-of-mouth marketing also worked wonders as Hungry Pod’s annual sales exceed $100,000.